 In between these classes, we had lectures on sharks, dolphins, whale sharks and turtles, so that we could record any sightings correctly.
 I’m happy to say there were lots of encounters…..

 Putting it all to practice

 The best part of the course for me was the hands-on training.
 I was diving every day.

-I learnt how to carry out fish identification and coral heath survey and logged these into a real life research database used by scientists.
+I learnt how to carry out fish identification and coral health survey and logged these into a real-life research database used by scientists.
 Our final week was dedicated to combining skills and carrying out thorough surveys using a transect line technique.

 My time underwater was now completely transformed.
 I can now identify pretty much everything I see on a dive.
 It’s such a cool experience to understand the world you are in….why couldn’t science be this fun in school?!